kpumwong/kpumwong-ness.github.io/_posts/2015-01-30-data-cleaning.md

 indexes = df.index[df['col_0'] == 0].tolist()[::2]
 ```

-"::2" means we take every other value in the list.
+When slicing the list with "::2", we take every other value in the list.
 Remember there are 2 empty rows between each dataset in the csv file.
 We just need one of them to be able to navigate.

-Now we can slice the csv files based on these row indexes and save each data set to a dictionnary.
+Now we can slice the csv files based on these row indexes and save each dataframe to a dictionnary.

 ```python
 all_df = {}